 Learn more about configuring permissions and application scopes.

-Host frontend-only applications (like React SPAs) directly on Foundry, eliminating the need for external hosting infrastructure.
+Host frontend-only applications, such as React SPAs, directly on Foundry, eliminating the need for external hosting infrastructure.

 For more detail, review the documentation on hosting an OSDK application on Foundry.